 You must continue to comply with the Code of Fundraising Practice.
 You should also work through the following key considerations before undertaking any fundraising activity to ensure they are mitigating the risks:

 1. Keep up to date with and follow Government guidance and any continuing or new restrictions (including regional or local ones) that are in place in England, Scotland, Wales and Northern Ireland.

 1.1 Guidance may change over time so be prepared to be flexible.

-1.2 There are differences in the easing of restrictions across the four countries and the timetable for that easing, so you will need to ensure that your fundraising is in-line with Government guidance in the nation in which your fundraisers are operating.
+1.2 There are differences between the restrictions across the four countries, so you will need to ensure that your fundraising is in-line with Government guidance in the nation in which your fundraisers are operating.

 2. Carry out a thorough risk assessment to identify the risks associated with your fundraising activity.

 2.1 Your risk assessment should cover the following points:

 - the type of fundraising activity you are undertaking;

 - any risks to staff, volunteers and members of the public from that activity;